Transition Projects - why don't they deliver the benefits?

 · To provide increased visibility to the project executive.

-· To deliver transition benefit management, tracking and prioritisation.
+· To deliver transition benefit management, tracking and prioritization.

 · To manage the Quality Log to ensure all issues, risks, etc. were recorded and managed.